5 Ways To Look Young Longer

 Avoid Saturated Fats

 If you're looking for ways to get healthy fats into your diet, consider using olive oil.
-Things such as salmon, avocados, flaxseed, and other fats that are monounsaturated are also great options for a diet.
+Salmon, avocados, flaxseed, and other fats that are monounsaturated are also great options for a diet.
 As always, check the nutritional label of any food you cook.

 Don't Boil Your Vegetables

-Boiling your vegetables sucks out a huge amount of the nutritional value.
+You can boil your vegetables.
+But doing this can suck out a huge amount of the nutritional value.
 Part of what makes vegetables so nutritionally sound are the chemicals that keep them firm.
-Try cooking in ways that leave the plants a bit more firm, such as steaming.

 Maintaining healthy eating habits is the best way to stay fit as long as you can.
 Your body will break down; this is inevitable, but the breakdown doesn't have to leave you bedridden.
 Accidents will happen, and no one can fight bad genetics for very long, but a healthy diet will help your body keep itself together.
 Following the above five tips will keep you going just a little bit longer.
 Your body will be happy that you did it.